dmbarbour/glas/docs/GlasDesign.md

 eq
 lt

+Sequential composition is represented by a list.
+Consequently, a list containing a list can be fully flattened.

+Conditionals and loops branch based on success or failure of a 'try' program.
+The 'try' program may perform effects and manipulate the stack, and this is preserved on success.
+It is often possible to statically eliminate try operations based on context of use.
+We can also flatten conditionals such as 'try(try(...))'.

+A lot of operators will fail conditionally.
+The 'fail' operator always fails.

+The 'eq' operator will compare values of arbitrary size for equality.
+It could potentially use value reference equality for performance under the hood.

-The 'lt' operator asserts that a second stack element is 'less than' the top stack element.
-Is fairly arbitrary across types: numbers before dicts before lists, dicts compare keys before vals, and lists compare lexicographically.
+The 'lt' operator imposes a total order on values, asserting the that the second stack element is less-than the top stack element.
+For example, `[data:4, data:5, lt]` succeeds while `[data:6, data:5, lt]` fails.
+The 'lt' operator primarily exists for deterministic iteration on dicts.

+The total order is arbitrary but deterministic:

+* numbers LT lists LT dicts
+* number n LT n+1
+* lists compare lexicographically
+* dicts compare as a list of `[[key1, val1], ...]` pairs, sorted by key.

+*Aside:* I originally was using dicts compare all keys before any vals, but that's both awkward to implement and doesn't work nicely with sorting dicts containing optional fields.

-### Assertions
+### Assertions?
+Defer.

 Assertions don't need special operators.
 They can be expressed thusly:

         assert { P } = try { try { P } then { fail } else {} } then { fail } else {}

 I'm still contemplating whether it's worth adding an operator for assertions.
 If I use a lot of them, it might be worthwhile.
+Let's defer this.

 ### Annotations

 prog:(do:Program, ...
 Annotation Fields ...)
 stow

-Use of 'prog' represents a program or subprogram header that permits flexible annotations.
-It is possible to inject annotations within a sequence via adding annotations to an identity program.

-Use of 'stow' indicates content-addressed storage for the top stack element.
+Use of 'prog' represents a program or subprogram header with ad-hoc annotations.
+Use of 'stow' proposes moving the top stack element to content-addressed storage.
 Application of stowage is transparent and heuristic, and might be deferred lazily (e.g. performed by a GC pass to reduce memory pressure).

 ### Environment and Effects

 env:(eff:Program, do:Program)
 eff

-The 'env' operator will hide the top stack value as initial state from the 'do' program.
-The 'do' program may invoke the 'eff' handler via 'eff' operator.
-The 'eff' program must have a `Request State -- Response State` stack effect, and may use 'eff' to invoke effects within the parent environment.
+The 'env' operator will take the top stack value as initial state, run the 'do' program, then place the final state back onto the stack.
+The 'eff' operator will invoke the current handler in context of the environment's state above the caller's stack.

-*Aside:* It is feasible to use 'eff' to model a namespace, though it would depend heavily on abstract interpretation and partial evaluation to optimize routing.
+For now, I'll restrict 'eff' arity to only observe the top element on the caller's stack (the request), and to always produce a single value (the response).
+This might change when static analysis is mature.

 ### Arithmetic

 add, mul, sub, div, mod

+Arithmetic removes two numbers on the stack and adds one number.
+Use of 'sub' will fail if it would result in a negative number.
+Use of 'div' or 'mod' will fail with a 0 divisor.

 ### Lists

 pushl, popl, pushr, popr, split, join, len

-Empty list is introduced by `data:[]`.

 A logical reverse operator is feasible, but I'm uncertain of utility or full consequences.
 An indexing operator is feasible, but I'd prefer to encourage cursor/zipper-based approaches to iteration - i.e. split first, then operate in the middle.